vttc08/infra-docs/!documentation/Docker Apps/Web/speedtest.md

     ports:
       - "3001:8080" # webport mapping (host:container)
 ```
 Follow the documentation.
 Changed container name to `librespeed`, the `MODE` to `dual`, setup both frontend and backend, added timezone settings.
-The volumes include `servers.json` which is used for [Multiserver](#Multiserver).
+The volumes include `servers.json` which is used for [multiserver](#multiserver).
 For ipinfo API key, create a token https://ipinfo.io/dashboard/token.
+Librespeed now uses a custom image which modify Apache configuration and trust the reverse proxy.
 ### Post-Install
 Uses the same command as OST to serve librespeed from subdirectory for reverse proxy.
 ```bash